adammcarth/instance.js/readme.md

 });
 ```

-Check out the Wiki for a complete list of all the validation rules available.
+Check out the [Instance Validations Wiki page](https://github.com/adammcarth/instance.js/wiki/Validations) for a complete list of all the validation rules available.
 You can even use your own!

 #### Finishing Up: Send the instance to the server